All Episodes

 Anyway, Dr. Oz is back with us.

-We now know where we are in terms of therapeutics and vaccines, uh final stage testing for a number of them.
+We now know where we are in terms of therapeutics and vaccines, final stage testing for a number of them.

-Uh let's look let's take a snapshot of where you see the virus now versus where we were when you were on every day for a while.
+Let's take a snapshot of where you see the virus now versus where we were when you were on every day for a while.

-Well, we've gotten much better, primarily through the protocols we use of treating people who get ill.
+Well, we've gotten much better primarily through the protocols we use of treating people who get ill.

 The virus itself hasn't changed that much.

-In some countries we're not seeing major changes.
+In some countries, we're not seeing major changes.

 So what that means to me is we can do better.